Lala Kramarenko: 2020

 Kramarenko began her season competing in the 2021 Moscow Grand Prix, where she finished third in all around.
 She was registered to compete in the 2021 Sofia World Cup, along with Anastasia Simakova, but withdrew.

 In May at Baku, she competed at her first senior World Cup, winning silver in hoop, bronze in clubs and in bronze in all around, behind Boryana Kaleyn.
 In June, Kramarenko competed in the 2021 European Championships in Varna, Bulgaria, finishing 5th in the hoop final and winning team gold with Dina and Arina Averina.
-In July, she competed in the 2021 Minsk World Cup Challenge, achieving gold in ribbon, bronze in hoop and silver in ball, clubs and all around, behind Alina Harnasko and in front of Anastasia Salos.
-She also competed in the 2021 Moscow World Cup Challenge, replacing Arina Averina due to injury, winning silver in all events and all around, behind Dina Averina and in front of Ekaterina Vedeeneva.
-Irina Viner selected Kramarenko, along with Ekaterina Selezneva and Daria Trubnikova, as the Olympic reserve athletes for the Tokyo 2021 Olympic Games.
+In July, she competed in the 2021 Minsk World Cup Challenge, winning gold in ribbon, bronze in hoop and silver in ball and clubs.
+She also won silver in the all-around behind Alina Harnasko and in front of Anastasia Salos.
+She also competed in the 2021 Moscow World Cup Challenge, replacing Arina Averina due to injury.
+She won silver in all events and as well as in the all-around, behind Dina Averina and in front of Ekaterina Vedeeneva.

-In September, Lala competed at the Brno Grand Prix, where she won full gold ahead of Daria Trubnikova and Irina Annenkova, and won gold in the ball and club final, silver in the hoop final, and bronze in the ribbon final.
-Also, in early October she competed in the Moscow Olympico Cup.
-In mid-October she competed in the Marbella Grand Prix, also achieving full gold, ahead of Viktoriia Onoprienko and Anastasia Simakova, in the apparatus finals, she won 3 golds and silver in the club final.
-She was again chosen as the reserve of the Averinas sisters, this time for the 2021 World Championship, in Kitakyushu, Japan, which took place at the end of October.
-In the Barcelona International City Tournament, she took the full gold in front of Daria Trubnikova and Alexandra Agiurgiuculese.
+In September, Kramarenko competed at the Brno Tart Cup, where she won the all-around gold ahead of Daria Trubnikova and Irina Annenkova.
+She also won gold in the ball and club final, silver in the hoop final, and bronze in the ribbon final.
+In early October, she competed in the Moscow Olympico Cup.
+In mid-October she competed in the Marbella Grand Prix, where she once again won all-around gold, ahead of Viktoriia Onoprienko and Anastasia Simakova.
+In the apparatus finals, she won three golds along with a silver in the club final.
+She was again chosen as the reserve for the Averina sisters, this time for the 2021 World Championship, in Kitakyushu, Japan, which took place at the end of October.